 Before we break down each component of UX strategy, let’s establish why it’s worth the effort.

-Why UX Strategy Matters
+Why is UX Strategy Important?

 1. Securing Stakeholder Buy-In